 - Carat: 1

-Choosing any shape other than a round brilliant gives an automatic 30% drop in price and a shape like the oval, which is basically just an elongated round brilliant, is nearly 40% less expensive than a round diamond at the exact same size and quality.
+Choosing any shape other than a round brilliant gives at least an automatic 20% drop in price and a shape like the cushion, is nearly 40% less expensive than a round diamond at the exact same size and quality.
 Depending on the size and quality of the diamond that you are looking at, these changes will vary but there will always be a significant saving available.

 Where should you buy from?